All Episodes

 There's not a growing hazard.

-Bird strikes have we could go back to from 1964 and calculate bird strikes and find that it's cyclical.
+Bird strikes have, we could go back from 1960 forward and calculate bird strikes and find that it's cyclical.

 JFK has done it in the past.